 I built up a light truss with some lasers and needed fog to see em.
 Clicked over to that giantsupermegaevil online market ran by a guy that looks like Lex Luther complete with inflatable wife and to my dismay none of the budget options under $200 had timer controls.
 I’m not spergy enough to spend bigly on a dumb fog machine.
 I saw a lot of people were asking about timer control compatibility and if anyone had figured it out.
 I sorted a simple solder free way that anyone can do with virtually no tech knowledge.
 You could do it inside the timer if you wanted to take it all apart to do it pro however you will still have to swap splice 3 pin timer plugs because one is square one is round so not compatible which is all I did.
 My way is safe, easy and only takes a couple mins for anyone.

 What you need:

 1:Fog machine WITH wired manual controller.
-(I don’t get advert bux so no specfic names or links to aid you here but I chose the top reviewed one.
-They all essentially the same tho in the low price points.
-Use contact form if really lost here.)
+I don’t believe in advert bux so no specific names or links to aid you here but I chose the top reviewed one.
+They are all essentially the same tho in the low price points.
+(Use contact form if really lost here.)

 4: Scissors or a knife (A wire strip/crimp/cut multitool ideal here but doesn’t matter the wires are soft and easy to cut.)